entrecode/ec.doc/doc/resources/asset.md

 | ec:dm-asset/thumbnail | File    | Thumbnail URL(s) | GET        |
 | ec:dm-asset/duplicates | [Asset List](#list) | List of Assets that are duplicates, if applicable | GET |

+Using the `ec:dm-asset/file-variant` and `ec:dm-asset/thumbnail` relations (both are templated URLs) you can get different sizes of images and thumbnails.
+The size property is a minimum-size the target image should have.
+The next bigger configured size is returned.
+There are global default sizes, that can be overwritten in Data Manager settings and Asset Group Settings.
+In the `fileVariants`/`thumbnails` JSON properties only files that were requested before are included.
+Use the relations to trigger rendering of new sizes; they get returned immediately.

 ## Updating Assets

 To update an existing Asset Resource, clients may perform a PUT on `ec:dm-asset` or `self` at a single Asset Resource.